Kin punishment: Deportations of family members

 In November 2024, Israel’s parliament passed a law allowing the deportation of family members of Palestinians involved in attacks, including those who are Israeli citizens, to the Gaza Strip or other locations.
 The law targets Palestinian citizens of Israel and residents of annexed East Jerusalem who either knew about the attacks in advance or expressed support for them.
 Those affected face deportation for a period ranging from 7 to 20 years.

 Eran Shamir-Borer, a senior researcher at the Israel Democracy Institute and former international law expert for the Israeli military, argued that the law could be viewed as both discriminatory and a form of collective punishment, as it seemingly applies only to Arab citizens and residents, rather than to the families of Jewish individuals convicted under anti-terrorism laws.

 The policy of deportation is not without precedent.
-In July 2002, Israel expelled two Palestinians from the West Bank, blindfolding them and forcibly transporting them to the Gaza Strip, where they were left in a deserted fig orchard.
+In July 2002, Israel forcibly expelled two Palestinians from the West Bank to the Gaza Strip, marking the first instance in which Israel deported relatives of militants from their home areas.
+The two individuals, Intisar and Kifah Ajouri, were siblings of Ali Ajouri, whom Israel accused of sending two suicide bombers to Tel Aviv earlier that month.
+Acting under a Supreme Court ruling that permitted the expulsion of relatives of attackers if they were deemed to pose a security threat, Israeli forces blindfolded the siblings, transported them in armored vehicles, and left them in a deserted agricultural area in Gaza.
 The expulsions were condemned by Palestinian leader Yasser Arafat as a "crime against humanity" that violated human rights and international law.
 U.N.
-Secretary-General Kofi Annan’s spokesperson also criticized the action, emphasizing that such transfers are prohibited under international humanitarian law and could have serious political and security consequences.
+Secretary-General Kofi Annan's spokesperson also criticized the action, emphasizing that such transfers are prohibited under international humanitarian law and could have serious political and security consequences.
 Israel's military, however, maintained that the threat of sanctions against the families of suspected militants serves as a powerful deterrent.